CTPSSTAFF/cmp-perf-metrics-doc/Calculation_of_Metrics.md

 3. The performance measures calculations are performed in an SQLite database \(a .db file\).
 To create a new database, type “.open \[databasename\].db”

 #### Calculation of Metrics for Arterials
-Before running the queries, you’ll need to import the tables from BigQuery into the SQLite database.
+Before running the queries, import the tables from BigQuery into the SQLite database.
 Use the code in the file
 \\lilliput\\groups\\Traffic\_and\_Design\\11123\11123 CMP 2019 INRIX\arterials\_SQLite\import_csvs.txt
 and enter it directly into SQLite.

-You are now ready to enter the queries, which will create new tables in the SQLite database and populate them with the performance measures.